 Coordination Center - A facility that is used for the coordination of agency or jurisdictional resources in support of one or more incidents.
-For the purposes of the Colorado Emergency Resource Mobilization Annex this refers to the Rocky Mountain Interagency Coordination Center.

 Director- Means the director of the Office of Emergency Management as identified in section 24-33.5-705 C.R.S.